Higher Categories and Topological Quantum Field Theories

+\begin{theorem} $Z_{\cross{\Cat}{G}, \omega}(M,\T)$ is independent of the choice of the triangulation $\T$, and is thus an invariant of closed smooth oriented $4$-manifolds. \end{theorem}

-The invariance proof of $Z_{\cross{\Cat}{G}, \omega}(M;\T)$ can be processed in a similar way as that of $Z_{\cross{\Cat}{G}}(M;\T)$ with slight modifications, so we will omit the details.
-For instance, to show it is invariant under the $3$-$3$ pachner move, Equation \ref{equ:3-3} will be replaced by Equation \ref{equ:3-3 new}:
+The proof of invariance of $Z_{\cross{\Cat}{G}, \omega}(M;\T)$ can be processed in a similar way as that of $Z_{\cross{\Cat}{G}}(M;\T)$ with slight modifications, so we will omit the details.
+For instance, to show that it is invariant under the $3$-$3$ Pachner move, Equation \ref{equ:3-3} will be replaced by Equation \ref{equ:3-3 new},

-In Equation \ref{equ:3-3 new}, the product of the three $\omega$ factors on the left hand side is equal to the product of the three factors on the right hand side, and this is precisely because $\omega$ is a $4$-cocycle and the colors on $1$-simplices satisfy $\bar{g}_{02}g_{01}g_{12}$ for each $2$-simplex $(012)$.
+In Equation \ref{equ:3-3 new}, the product of the three $\omega$ factors on the left hand side is equal to the product of the three factors on the right hand side, and this is precisely because $\omega$ is a $4$-cocycle and the colors on $1$-simplices satisfy $\bar{g}_{02}g_{01}g_{12}=e$ for each $2$-simplex $(012)$.
 Cancelling the $\omega$ factors on both sides, we get back to Equation \ref{equ:3-3}.